We are regularly asked for our recommendations for dorm room safes and how to keep them securely in your dorm room.

 Locking Box For Refrigerator – This combination lock box is refrigerator-friendly.
 It has holes on the side to allow a cable lock to connect to a shelf.

 An affordable locking storage option for college life can protect your valuables and bring peace of mind when you’re away from your dorm room.
-Be sure to check with your school to determine options provided in your room and also consider pricing out a dorm insurance policy for further protection.
+Be sure to check with your school to see what options are available in your room, and consider pricing out a dorm insurance policy for additional protection.

 For more information, these are popular dorm insurance posts in the Dorm Shopping Recommendations group.